baosub/myproject/README.md

-This is a git practice
+This is a git practice, and this a mofdification from gitHub editor